-Today we’re talking about the 2002 film Lilo and Stitch.
+Today we’re talking about the 2001 Monsters, Inc.

 *A 5 star review doesn’t mean the movie was perfect nor that it is perfect for everyone but it is a movie I believe is as close to perfect as possible.